-We are Polio Survivors (not doctors) who, after years of stable functioning following recovery from Polio (Poliomyelitis, Infantile Paralysis), are experiencing new deterioration.
-In most cases these problems had been gradual and whilst medically noted (most often were not explained or diagnosed/diagnosed correctly) over many years.
+We are polio survivors (not doctors) who, after years of stable functioning following recovery from polio (poliomyelitis, infantile paralysis), are experiencing new deterioration.
+In most cases these problems have been gradual and, whilst medically noted, most often are not explained or diagnosed/diagnosed correctly over many years.

-A couple of years ago the Committee decided that having the county name Lincolnshire in our title was restrictive when discussing issues with NHS departments in other areas of England.
+A few years ago the committee decided that having Lincolnshire in our title was restrictive when discussing issues with NHS departments in other areas of England.
 To better reflect the spread of our membership we became known as Polio Survivors Network.

-To collect, collate and provide Polio and Post-Polio conditions related material from all over the world.
-This includes but is not limited to Infantile Paralysis, Polio, Poliomyelitis, Post-Polio Sequelae, Post-Polio Syndrome, Post-Poliomyelitis Syndrome and the Late Effects of Polio.
-Most common term is Post-Polio Syndrome with the letters PPS
+To collect, collate and provide polio and post-polio conditions related material from all over the world.
+This includes, but is not limited to, infantile paralysis, polio, poliomyelitis, post-polio sequelae, post-polio syndrome, post-poliomyelitis syndrome and the late effects of polio.
+The most common term is post-polio syndrome, with the abbreviation PPS.

 To represent the concerns of the members of the Polio Survivors Network and their families

-To promote understanding of the experiences of those living
+To promote an understanding of the experiences of those living

 Encouraging working relationships between our members and health and social care services at national and local levels